lotus-tool/lotus-tool/README.md

 ### About LoTuS

-LoTuS is a open-source tool to graphic behaviour modelling of software using LTS.
+LoTuS is firstState open-source tool to graphic behaviour modelling of software using LTS.
 It aim to make the modelling process easier by providing drag-and-drop drawing tools.
 Making the learning curve tiny, removing the pré-requisite for modeller learn some formal specification language.
 This path, the use and learn of formal methods becames more accessible.

 ### Dependencies